trynoice/website/content/privacy-policy.md

 ### User Agent and IP Address

 Noice collects your user agent and IP address in server access logs.
-Additionally, we associate your user agent to a session token when you sign in to a Noice account.
+Additionally, we associate your user agent with a session token when you sign in to a Noice account.

 > We periodically purge all log entries older than 30 days and expired session
 > tokens from our servers.

 On the Noice Android app, the constructed user-agent string looks like `Noice/2.2.1 (Android 11; Xiaomi Mi A3) OkHttp/4.10.0`, where:

-- `2.2.1` is the Noice Android app version
+- `2.2.1` is the Noice Android app version.
-- `11` is your Android version
+- `11` is the Android version.
-- `Xiaomi` is your device manufacturer
+- `Xiaomi` is the device manufacturer.
-- `Mi A3` is your device model
+- `Mi A3` is the device model.
-- `4.10.0` is the OkHttp version that the Noice app is using
+- `4.10.0` is the OkHttp version that the Noice app is using.

 ## Subscriptions and Payments Data